AntonioHamilton/teatro-esporte/README.md

     Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## How to interact with it
+## How to contribute

 - The main page is `src/pages/index.tsx`.
 You can start by editing this file.
 - Create new pages by adding files to the `src/pages` directory.
 - Create reusable components in the `src/components` directory.
-- Use the `npm run lint` command to check for linting errors.
+- Use the `npm run lint` command to check for linting errors before committing.